chadathid/hid-gatsby-starter-netlify-cms/src/pages/components/individual/breadcrumbs.md

 # **Accessibility**

+* Breadcrumbs are useful on large websites where pages have clearly defined hierarchy.
+* These navigation patterns can allow users to easily backtrack through related pages, or the pathway they had taken to reach the current page.
 * Breadcrumb helps search engineers navigate a website and find content to index.
 * Keep navigation breadcrumbs short, simple, and to the point.
 Include important keywords whenever possible.